bwilliams4428/AWS-Projects/AWS-WordPress/README.md

+# Highly Available and Scaliable Server Environment For Word Press

 The purpose of this project/tutorial is to host a highly availalbe and scaliable Word Press site on AWS.
 I will first create a custom VPC to host the EC2 instances, RDS, an Elastic File Storage instance and Load Balancer.
 The environment will also include an Auto Scaling group to increase computing power during high traffic times.